 When a Mule Event that is getting processed through a Mule flow raises an error, the normal flow execution stops, and the process is transferred to the Error Handler component.
-Inside the Error Handler component, you can incorporate various On Error scopes designed to match error types and expressions.
-Within each On Error scope that you configure, you can define an error path that incorporates any number of event processors to handle the error as precisely as you want.
-The error handler will route errors to the first On Error scope that matches it.
+Inside the Error Handler component, you set up On Error components to match error types and expressions.
+Within each On Error component, the error path you define can incorporate any number of event processors to handle the error as precisely as you want.
+The Error Handler component will route an error to the first On Error scope that matches the error.

-The diagram below illustrates what happens when an event processor throws a Mule error.
+This figure shows what happens when an event processor throws a Mule error:

-In the example below, a default payload is set for all unhandled errors:
+This example sets a default payload for all unhandled errors:

 Just as you can reference error handlers to specify the default, error handlers can also be referenced in flows.

-In the example below, a flow is set up with an error handler that logs all errors through a reference.
+This example sets up a flow with an Error Handler that logs all errors through a reference: